-This session will allow the young people to develop an understanding of grooming and to explore what it can look like.
-The term grooming is given when a person acts or says something to increase the chances that another person will do what they want.
+This is the term given when one person acts or says something to increase the chances that another person will do what they want.
+This session will allow the young person to explore what grooming can look like.

-The difference between the types of behaviours below is about intent and harm.
+The difference between the type of behaviours below is about intent and harm.

 You do not know what example the young person might use but be mindful to ask them to focus on something that doesn't cause them upset or harm.
-Be clear that we are not asking them to share anything personal.